 - Microsoft 365 Defender

-Are you getting an error message when you try to send an email to a recipient whose email address is in Microsoft 365?
+Are you getting an error message when you try to send an email to a recipient whose email address is in Microsoft 365 (for example and address 5.7.511 Access denied)?
 If you think you should not be receiving the error message, you can use the delist portal to remove yourself from the blocked senders list.

 What is the blocked senders list?